 The conference will also host a special panel organized by the ECREA Film Studies section.
 The section invites paper proposals devoted to exploring new film-TV hybrid forms boosted by young people.
 The section welcomes submissions that explore theoretical explorations, comparisons of case studies and innovative approaches, in order to shed light on the future of film and cinema in its merging with TV platforms and the new cultural practices emerging within the new generations.

-Proposals for individual papers or panels can be submitted to the ECREA Television Studies Vice Chair, dr. Berber Hagedoorn at email@example.com until 13 May 2019.
+EXTENDED DEADLINE: Proposals for individual papers or panels can be submitted to the ECREA Television Studies Vice Chair, dr. Berber Hagedoorn at firstname.lastname@example.org until 31 May 2019.
 Abstracts should be written in English and contain a main question/argument, theoretical framework, methodology, results and reflection on key conference question(s).
 The length of individual abstracts should be between 300 and 500 words maximum plus key references, institutional affiliation and a short bio (max 150 words).
 A panel proposal should include a panel presentation (max 300 words) along with four or five individual abstracts and a short biographical note of each author.